Treatment Updated 6 min read

 How does this compare to standard treatment?

-The 28.6-month median survival is 59% longer than the typical 18-month survival for mesothelioma patients.
+The 28.6-month median survival is 59% longer than the typical 18-month survival for people with mesothelioma.
 It’s also significantly longer than the 18.1 months achieved with Opdivo + Yervoy alone (without surgery) in the FDA approval trial.

 What is ctDNA and why does it matter?